Naples: Rail

+Water

 The port of Naples runs several ferry, hydrofoil, and SWATH catamaran lines to Capri, Ischia and Sorrento, Salerno, Positano and Amalfi.
 Services are also available to Sicily, Sardinia, Ponza and the Aeolian Islands.
 The port serves over 6 million local passengers annually, plus a further 1 million international cruise ship passengers.
-A regional hydrofoil transport service, the "Metropolitana del Mare", runs annually from July to September, maintained by a consortium of shipowners and local administrations.
+A regional hydrofoil transport service, the Metrò del Mare, runs annually from July to September, maintained by a consortium of shipowners and local administrations.

+Air

-The Naples International Airport is located in the suburb of San Pietro a Patierno.
-It is the largest airport in southern Italy, with around 250 national and international flights arriving or departing daily.
+The Naples International Airport is located in the San Pietro a Patierno neighborhood.
+It is the largest airport in southern Italy and the fourth-busiest in the whole country, with around 250 national and international flights arriving or departing daily.

 The average commute with public transit in Naples on a weekday is 77 minutes.
 Nineteen per cent of public transit commuters ride for more than 2 hours every day.
 The average time people wait at a stop or station for public transit is 27 minutes, while 56% of riders wait for over 20 minutes.
 The average distance people usually ride in a single trip with public transit is 7.1 km, while 11% travel for over 12 km in a single direction.

 Urban public transport

 Naples has an extensive public transport network, including trams, buses and trolleybuses, most of which are operated by the municipally owned company Azienda Napoletana Mobilità (ANM).
 Some suburban services are operated by AIR Campania.

 The city furthermore operates the Naples Metro (metropolitana di Napoli), an underground rapid transit railway system which integrates both surface railway lines and the city's metro stations, many of which are noted for their decorative architecture and public art.
-In fact, the station of Via Toledo is often in the top spots of the rankings of the most beautiful metro stations in the world.
+In fact, the Toledo and Chiaia stations are often in the top spots of the rankings of the most beautiful metro stations in the world.

 There are also four funiculars in the city (operated by ANM): Centrale, Chiaia, Montesanto and Mergellina.
-Five public elevators are in operation in the city: within the bridge of Chiaia, in via Acton, near the Sanità Bridge,under the Mount Echia, and in the Ventaglieri Park, accompanied by two public escalators.
+Five public elevators are in operation in the city: within the bridge of Chiaia, in via Acton, near the Sanità Bridge, under the Mount Echia, and in the Ventaglieri Park, accompanied by two public escalators.